Laura FranchettiPhD Candidate

 Funded by Consortium of the Humanities and the Arts South-East England Doctoral Scholarship (2018- Present)

 My doctoral research focuses upon the work of the Victorian artist, Frederic Leighton (1830-1896).
-Through a detailed study of Leighton’s social life and personal artefacts, my research identifies a previously unrecognised, yet highly significant, friendship that Leighton shared with the physicist, John Tyndall (1820-1893).
+Through a detailed study of Leighton’s social life and personal artefacts, my research identifies a friendship that Leighton shared with the physicist, John Tyndall (1820-1893).
 In what is identified as his ‘aesthetic credo’, Leighton asserts that ‘art is the visual utterance of…physical phenomena’ (c.1871).
-Using the relationship between Leighton and Tyndall as its starting point, my work sets out to inquire what that statement may have meant to Leighton by exploring the ways in which Victorian physics informed or influenced his work.
-Each part takes as its starting point a topic from one of three books by Tyndall which Leighton owned – ‘Sound: Delivered in Eight Lectures’ (1867), ‘Fragments of Science’ (1871), and ‘Six Lectures on Light’ (1873)’–to investigate subsections of the artist’s oeuvre.
+Using the relationship between Leighton and Tyndall as its starting point, this thesis sets out to inquire what that statement may have meant to Leighton by exploring the ways in which Victorian physics informed or influenced his work.
+Each part takes as its starting point a topic from one of three books by Tyndall that Leighton owned – ‘Sound: Delivered in Eight Lectures’ (1867), ‘Fragments of Science’ (1871), and ‘Six Lectures on Light’ (1873)’–to investigate subsections of the artist’s oeuvre.

 My work forms part of a developing field of research seeking to redefine our understanding of the relationship between art and science; it argues that they should be seen as complementary enterprises both shaped by and shaping each other in a shared cultural landscape.